-- Jesus himself defines "headship" in Matthew 20: 25-28: Jesus called them together and said, "You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
+- Jesus himself defines "headship" in Matthew 20: 25-28: 25 Jesus called them together and said, "You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 26 Not so with you.
-Instead, whoever wants to become great among you must be your servant, 27 and whoever wants to be first must be your slave 28 just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many." - If temporal leaders are forbidden to have authority over subjects, then husbands cannot and must not have authority over their wives.
+Instead, whoever wants to become great among you must be your servant, 27 and whoever wants to be first must be your slave 28 just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many." - If temporal leaders are forbidden to have authority over subjects, then husbands cannot and must no have authority over their wives.
 Christ forbids it.
-They should have authority with their wives